BHUVANESH-SSN/Neural-Network-from-scratch/README.md

 - Check if `plt.show()` is being called

 **Memory errors?**
-- Reduce batch size
-- Decrease `hidden_size`
-- Use float32 instead of float64
+- ✅ Already optimized: Uses float32 instead of float64
+- ✅ Training set limited to 15,000 samples by default
+- To use more data: Increase `max_train_samples` in code (line ~48)
+- Decrease `hidden_size` if still facing issues
+- Close other memory-intensive applications

 ## 📝 License